Facing Charges for False Report of Child Abuse in Michigan

 Mandatory Reporters and Inaccurate Reports of Child Abuse

 What if a mandatory reporter makes an inaccurate report of abuse?
 The government does not want to prevent or inhibit mandatory reporters from reporting suspicion of abuse for fear of being punished for erroneous claims.
-There is immunity for anyone that reports child abuse in “good faith.”
-Making a report in “good faith” is an absolute defense if you have reason to believe that someone abused or neglected a child and call it into CPS.
-The reporter cannot assert the immunity defense if a report is made in “bad faith” or made untruthfully.
+There is immunity for anyone who reports child abuse in “good faith.”
+Making a false police report in “good faith” is an absolute defense if you have reason to believe that someone abused or neglected a child and call it into CPS.
+The reporter cannot assert the immunity defense if they made the report in “bad faith” or untruthfully.

 Jail is Not Mandatory, and Severe Consequences are Avoidable

 Under extreme circumstances, it is understandable that a desperate person might make a mistake.
-Say, for example, a person believes their child is at risk while visiting with an ex-spouse, grandparent, or co-parent.
+For example, a person believes their child is at risk while visiting with an ex-spouse, grandparent, or co-parent.
 Fear and anxiety might prompt a false allegation of abuse in a misguided effort to protect the child.
-If you face allegations under similar circumstances, you might be afraid that a conviction could result in reduced custody, visitation, or incarceration.
+If you face allegations under similar circumstances, you might fear a conviction could result in reduced custody, visitation, or incarceration.
 Rest assured that all is not lost, and the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. can help you avoid the possible, severe direct and indirect consequences of a conviction.

 Do I Need an Attorney to Defend False Reporting Charges?